 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Amsterdam to London usually costs around $294.11 two weeks before travel, but can start from as little as $49.58 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Amsterdam to London can start from as little as $67.25 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

 No, there are no direct train services from Amsterdam to London.
-Travelling from Amsterdam to London by train will require a minimum of 1 change(s).
+Travelling from Amsterdam to London by train will require a minimum of 1 change.

-The first train from Amsterdam to London leaves at 08:25 from Amsterdam Central.
+The first train from Amsterdam to London leaves at 06:15.
 Times and services may vary during weekends and holidays.

-The last train from Amsterdam to London leaves at 21:28 from Amsterdam Central.
+The last train from Amsterdam to London leaves at 15:15.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.